gmolveau/flask-sqlalchemy-heroku/README.md

 dependencies used in the virtual_env :

-`flask flask-sqlalchemy flask-script gunicorn psycopg2 flask-marshmallow requests python-dotenv flask-bcrypt marshmallow-sqlalchemy`
+`flask flask-sqlalchemy flask-script gunicorn psycopg2 flask-marshmallow requests python-dotenv flask-bcrypt marshmallow-sqlalchemy python-dotenv`

 Install the app and environment :